iamcal/wow-ComboMeal/README.md

 These icons are _not_ ability buttons - they cannot be clicked.
 Set up your keybinds however you normally would - this addon is just to help you monitor rotation and cooldowns.

+## TODO

+* Check KS is working correctly (I don't yet have it on my 64 rogue)
+* Add Redirect to the second row
+* Allow customization of the overlay (keybind) text.
+These are currently hard-coded.
+* Correctly advise SnD when there are combo points on old targets